-Appropriate language for the development agreements will be worked out between the Park and Planning Department staff and the Legal Department.
+Appropriate language for the development agreements will be worked out between the Park and Planning Department staff, Department of Parks, and the M-NCPPC Legal Department staff.
 Examples of the agreement language can be obtained from the Legal Department.

 B. Conservation Easements